 Clarissa is an aspiring undergraduate journalist from Hong Kong.
 As an international student, she is currently studying media and communications at the University of Leeds.
 Her areas of interest include politics, human rights, social movements and internet culture.

-“A hand rules pity as a hand rules heaven; hands have no tears to flow.”
-(Dylan Thomas) Government buildings and police stations set ablaze, multinational businesses wrecked with bricks, enraged protesters on the streets being tear-gassed and shot at by police officers.
+Government buildings and police stations set ablaze, multinational businesses wrecked with bricks, enraged protesters on the streets being tear-gassed and shot at by police officers.
 Are these the symptoms of the 2020 pandemic?
-I’m not talking about the […]
+I’m not talking about the coronavirus.
+I am referring to the contagion of incompetent, unfeeling governments who are ordering the deaths of people fighting for basic rights.

 The city of Hong Kong is immersed in stifling tear gas once again as thousands take to the streets protesting in the midst of a global pandemic.
 And they have every right to do so, for now.
 Because what has made the people of Hong Kong risk their health is no trivial matter: the freedoms […]